-- Python being a scripting language has to be interpreted whereas Ruby is an Object Oriented programming language which is dynamic and reflective.
+- Python is a scripting language and has to be interpreted, whereas Ruby is an Object-Oriented programming language that is dynamic and reflective.

-- Python is a great language with an easy to understand syntax and hence more readable, flexible whereas Ruby is more concise than Python which provides an elegant solution.
+- Python is a great language with an easy to understand syntax and, hence, more readable and flexible, whereas Ruby is more concise than Python, which provides an elegant solution.

-- Python does not provide built-in concurrency mechanism whereas Ruby provides a set of libraries to handle concurrency
+- Python does not provide a built-in concurrency mechanism, whereas Ruby provides a set of libraries to handle concurrency.

 - Python has a better set of tools for creating games since its GUI kits are considerably stronger than Ruby’s.

-- Python is great for basic programming, using it can become complicated if one wishes to build complex systems whereas with Ruby, web application framework like Ruby on Rails tends to make web development easier with its elegance and concise Object Oriented approach.
+- Python is great for basic programming; using it can become complicated if one wishes to build complex systems, whereas with Ruby, a web application framework like Ruby on Rails tends to make web development easier with its elegance and concise Object-Oriented approach.